iboard/data_source/README.md

 Part of the `[PocketData][]` project.
 A DataSource is a "Producer" (of data) for the system.
-It can be a simple counter, or a complex "collector", reading sensors from embeded systems or collecting data from foreign (web-)services.
+It can be a simple counter, or a complex "collector", reading sensors from embedded systems or collecting data from foreign (web-)services.

 ## Installation